 top of page

-The Island of Mokoia, the head of a sunken volcano raised above the Lake of Rotorua.
+The Island of Mokoia, the head of a sunken volcano raised above the Lake of Rotorua long before I was born.

 The Sun Dial